German voters deliver mixed verdict on Scholz coalition in regional poll | Politics

 Philipp Koeker, political scientist at the University of Hanover, the capital of Lower Saxony, said the result had the potential to destabilize Scholz's coalition at a federal level.
 "The FDP will now be considerably less likely to back any policies that do not fit its programme," he said.
 "This could even lead coalition partners to seek support from opposition parties."

-Projected results from state broadcaster ZDF showed the SPD winning 33.2% of the vote in Lower Saxony, an the economically powerful swing state of 8 million people, home to carmaker Volkswagen, though that was down 3.7 percentage points compared to the last state election in 2017.
-The pro-business FDP looks set to only just make the 5% threshold to enter the state parliament, while the AfD was on track to nearly double its share of the vote to 11.7%.
+Preliminary official results showed the SPD winning 33.4% of the vote in Lower Saxony, an the economically powerful swing state of 8 million people, home to carmaker Volkswagen , though that was down 3.5 percentage points compared to the last state election in 2017.
+The pro-business FDP scored just 4.7 %, failing to make the 5% threshold to enter the state parliament, while the AfD was on track to nearly double its share of the vote to 10.9%.

 Analysts said the SPD benefited from the popularity of its incumbent Lower Saxony premier Stephan Weil, who won his third consecutive term and is seen as a steady hand in uncertain times.
 Support for the party, which lost the two previous regional votes in Germany this year, has slumped to 18-20% at national level after scoring 25.7% in the 2021 federal election.